 You have assumed wrong!

-In the world of life insurance, pre-existing (preX) condition is taboo.
+In the world of life insurance, the topic of pre-existing (preX) conditions is taboo.

 Before you reach the age of 40, it is not uncommon to experience certain health scares.

-Yes, your survival rate is rather high, given the advanced medical treatments available here.
+Yes, your survival rate is rather high, given the quality of medical treatment available here.